• Skip to main content

 Instructions

-• Start by whipping the cream, vanilla and sugar together with an electric stand mixer.
-The cream should form soft peaks and hold its shape, without being overbeaten.
+• Start by whipping the cream, vanilla and icing sugar with electric handheld beaters or a stand mixer.
+The cream should form firm peaks and hold its shape, but be careful not to overbeat.

 For a traditional log shape

-• Stack the biscuits (with cream between each layer) about 4 biscuits high onto your chosen platter.
+• Continue to layer the biscuits (with cream between each layer) to form individual cakes of about 4 biscuits high.
+Place them onto your chosen platter, with a little cream at the bottom.

 Notes